zobnina/multitheading-app/README.md

 Initial properties (number of servers, number of workers, report interval) are located in work.properties

 Work results are written to log files.
+Logging properties are located in log4j2.xml